 Oscillating hook sewing machines have simpler mechanics and tend to be more affordable than rotary hook machines.
 They are also easier to time and maintain.
 Since oscillating hook machines have looser tolerances than the precise rotary hooks, oscillating hook machines can sew heavier threads in smaller machines.
 The drawbacks to oscillating hook machines are that they are louder and are generally not as fast.

-Both the Sailrite Ultrafeed LS-1 and LSZ-1 Sewing Machines have oscillating hooks.
+Both of our Sailrite® Ultrafeed Sewing Machines have oscillating hooks.

 Which Machine Do I Have?